"Speculation": Ntate Stunna, Wave Rhyder not killed in crash with Malome Vector

 "R.I.P Ntate Stunna and Wave Rhyder (broken heart emoji)."

-Ambitiouz Entertainment has since also clarified that Wave Rhyder was also not involved in the crash, pouring cold water on Shebeshxt's post.
+Ambitiouz Entertainment has clarified that Wave Rhyder was not involved in the crash, pouring cold water on Shebeshxt's post.

+2 US nationals and 1 police officer killed in fatal head-on collision

+In related news, Briefly News reported that a deadly head-on collision between a police van and a double-cab bakkie near Dullstroom, Mpumalanga, claimed the lives of a police officer and two US nationals.

 Source: Briefly News